Zamiell/racing-plus/docs/race-formats.md

 #### Item Removals

+- Black Candle is removed from all pools (since it changes level generation).
 - Sol is removed from all pools (since it is practically useless if you already have the Compass).
 - Glyph of Balance is removed from all pools (since it changes drop-generation).
 - Duality is removed from all pools (since Devil Rooms and Angel Rooms are seeded).